SectorLabs/django-localized-fields/README.rst

 2. Does this package work with Django 1.X?

-    No. Only Django 1.10 or newer is supported.
-This is because we rely on Django's ``HStoreField``.
+    No. Only Django 1.11 or newer is supported.
+This is because we rely on Django's ``HStoreField`` and template-based widget rendering.

 3. Does this package come with support for Django Admin?